 - 1. Notifies CPB of any lost/stolen warrant. - 2.
 Researches and verifies warrant information for completion of affidavit of lost or stolen warrant. - 3.
-Submit the completed notarized affidavit to the CPB forms email address. - 4.
+Submit the completed notarized affidavit via FSS. - 4.
 Sends the original notarized affidavit to CPB via mail. - 5.
 Picks up the replacement warrant. - 6.
 Provides the employee with the reissued warrant.